cratstarc/opndrive/docs/architecture/components.md

 # Component Guidelines

-This guide explains how components are organized and used in OpnDrive.
+This guide explains how components are organized and used in Opndrive.
 It's written for developers who want to understand or contribute to the component system.

 ## Component Philosophy

-OpnDrive follows these simple principles:
+Opndrive follows these simple principles:

 1. **Keep it Simple** - Each component does one thing well
 2. **Reuse When Possible** - Build new features by combining existing components